dinesh-i/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image12] ![alt text][image11] ![alt text][image10]
 ![alt text][image9] ![alt text][image13]

+Predictions of these images may not be straight forward due to the following reasons
+- the dimensions of these images are different than the images used for trainings
+- these are color images and will need to be converted to grey scale before the image is used for prediction
+- the number of training examples are less for some images.
+For e.g. pedestrians - 210 examples, wild animals - 690, slippery road - 450

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).